ChuaKhangHui/UECM3033_assign2/report.md

 [https://github.com/ChuaKhangHui/UECM3033_assign2](https://github.com/ChuaKhangHui/UECM3033_assign2)
 Explain your selection criteria here.

-'1.
-Check strictly diagonally dominant Matrix
+1. Check strictly diagonally dominant Matrix
-	if (Matrix A is strictly diagonally dominant) then Solve it by LU
+-	if (Matrix A is strictly diagonally dominant)
+--		then Solve it by LU
-	else
+-	else
-		cotinue to 2
+--		continue to 2

 2. Check possitive Definite
-	if (Matrix A is possitive definite and all diagonal element are possitive) then Solve it by SOR
+-	if (Matrix A is possitive definite and all diagonal element are possitive) --		then Solve it by SOR
-	else
+-	else
-		Solve it by LU
+--		Solve it by LU
-'

 Explain how you implement your `task1.py` here.

 Matrix A is classified as strictly diagonally dominant matrix when (2* diagonal element > sum of row) for all rows.